shaikhzhas/Ritual-App-Data-Engineer-Home-Exercise/README.md

     ```sh
     dbt --debug --profiles-dir ./
     ```
-- Build the models using:
+- Build the tables using:
     ```sh
-    dbt run
+    dbt run --profiles-dir ./
     ```
 This command will compile your dbt models and execute them against your DuckDB database.